 SCHOOL HOURS OF OPERATION

-Diego Hills Central Public Charter School operates all year, with enrollment available at any time of the year.

-The school hours of individual learning centers will be set according to the needs of the attending students as determined by school administration.
+DVE operates all year with enrollment available at any time throughout the school year.
+The hours of individual learning centers will be set according to the needs of the attending students as determined by school administration.